rollup/plugins/packages/alias/README.md

 If this seems familiar to Webpack users, it should.
 This is plugin mimics the `resolve.extensions` and `resolve.alias` functionality in Webpack.

-This plugin is working for all kind of files (.ts, .svelte, ...)
+This plugin will work for any file type that Rollup natively supports, or those which are [supported by third-party plugins](https://github.com/rollup/awesome#other-file-imports).

 ## Requirements